trap-representation/Chlore/README.md

     call std_io_puts
     hlt

-1) Check out more examples in the `examples` folder of this repository.
+1)Check out more examples in the `examples` folder of this repository.

 A formal language specification is extremely important for the development of a language, and Sasm has a (WIP) standard too.
 You'll be able to find a draft of the standard on this repository soon.